do-me/New-Files-Monitor/README.md

 # New-Files-Monitor
 A simple live monitor to get a new files/s rate in a directory.
 Working well with 1.000.000+ files.
 Particularly useful when (chaotically) downloading from multiple threads.
-A perfect symbiosis with https://github.com/do-me/fast-instagram-scraper.
+A perfect symbiosis with [Fast Instagram Scraper](https://github.com/do-me/fast-instagram-scraper).

 ## Installation
 I just dicovered [fire](https://github.com/google/python-fire) and found it quite useful as an easy command line parser.